stanford-mse-125-2025/mse-125-2025-website/schedule.md

 Optional reading: Part III of Statistics, and selected topics from Chapter 13 of All of Statistics

-## Week 5: Linear Regression II
+## Week 5: Linear Regression II and Logistic Regression

 April 25-29, 2022

-Multiple regression, feature generation, model evaluation, normal equations
+Multiple regression, feature generation, model evaluation, normal equations, logistic regression, model evaluation

 Optional reading: Selected topics from Chapter 13 of All of Statistics

-## Week 6: Career Panel and Quiz
+## Week 6: Quiz

 May 2-6, 2022